diesel-rs/diesel/guide_drafts/migration_guide.md

 ## `no_arg_sql_function`<a name="2-0-0-no_arg_sql_function"></a>

 The `no_arg_sql_function` was deprecated without direct replacement.
-However the `sql_function_v2!` macro gained support for sql functions without argument.
+However the `define_sql_function!` macro gained support for sql functions without argument.
 This support generates slightly different code.
-Instead of representing the sql function as zero sized struct, `sql_function_v2!` will generate an ordinary function call without arguments.
+Instead of representing the sql function as zero sized struct, `define_sql_function!` will generate an ordinary function call without arguments.
 This requires changing any usage of the generated dsl.
 This change affects all of the usages of the `no_arg_sql_function!` in third party crates.

 ```diff